 Optimising pages helps Google to give the best results to the right person.

-Write more that 500 words, the more words the better.
+Write more than 500 words, the more words the better.
 Make some blog posts really extensive for greater rewards.

 Be helpful, interesting, informative and to the point.
 The more you fluff up a blog post with fancy words, the harder it is for the user to understand and that doesn’t benefit your Google rank.